Find out WHAT stops your shoppers from buying

 Here’s the thing about creative designs: they grab attention.
 Whether it’s using unconventional visuals or designs that are really colorful, it works.
 Clearly, this one by Happy Socks does!

-So, go ahead and jazz up your holiday marketing email—use colors that evoke joy, designs that challenge your audience, and visuals that encourage people to shop now.
+So, go ahead and jazz up your Black Friday email marketing—use colors that evoke joy, designs that challenge your audience, and visuals that encourage people to shop now.

 Black Friday email marketing by Happy Socks

 BTW: You can use this idea for your Product Page too.
 Want to know more?
-Check out 20 best product page design examples in 2021 (+ expert advice)
+Check out 26 best product page design examples (+ expert advice)

 22. Kustom Products - Give Away the Giveaways